solarkennedy/sensu-training/intermediate/lectures/Handlers, Filters, and Subdued Checks/README.md

 ## How Filters Work

-It should be noted that Sensu filters can only filter things **out**.
-You define the set of rules you want to use, to select which events should be
-ignored:
+A Sensu filter will limit what types of events a handler will see:

     https://sensuapp.org/docs/latest/getting-started-with-filters#create-an-event-filter